top of page

 The National Family Support Network’s free Webinar Wednesdays series raises awareness of Family Resource Centers, Family Resource Center Networks, and the nationally-adopted Standards of Quality for Family Strengthening & Support.
 Click here to view the 2024 Webinar Wednesday calendar.

-In what ways are Family Resource Centers effectively supporting parents of teens?
+In what ways do Family Resource Centers effectively support African American Families?

 VIRTUAL TRAININGS